shaloo/docs.arcana/docs/setup/config-dApp-with-db.md

 ## Configuration Settings

-To configure SDK usage settings, the app must be registered.
+To configure {{config.extra.arcana.wallet_name}} usage settings, the app must be registered.
 Click on the registered app card in the 'Manage Apps' screen to view the configuration settings and edit them.

 ### Settings Overview